The Cliffs at North Shore - a high point for walking in Blackpool

 • By 1905 erosion of the north cliffs had become so bad that people were banned from removing beach material.
 A Board of Trade Notice was erected, prohibiting removal of gravel and boulders from the bottom of the cliff.

-• The stretch from Gynn to King Edward Avenue was begun in 1910 and completed in 1911.
-Although there wasn’t any piling here in the dense boulder clay, it was built in a similar manner.
+• The stretch from the Gynn to King Edward Avenue was started in 1910 and completed in 1911.
+Although there wasn’t any piling here in the dense boulder clay, it was built in a similar manner to the earlier wall at Carleton Terrace.

 Erosion continues…